To Sleep with Anger: Reception

 The film has received critical acclaim.
 On Rotten Tomatoes, To Sleep with Anger holds a rating of 93% from 105 reviews.
 The website's critical consensus reads: "To Sleep with Anger examines cultural tensions with a deft hand and a potent blend of comedy and drama, stirred skillfully to life by a strong cast led by Danny Glover."

 Chuck Bowen of Slant Magazine called it a "neglected masterpiece of African-American cinema."
 IndieWires Brandon Wilson has called it Burnett's "other masterpiece," as well as numerous other favorable comparisons to Killer of Sheep, saying "Like all great art, To Sleep With Anger triumphs because it works both on a personal level... and it is provocative enough thematically to fuel hours of discussion about tradition versus modernity and how it has affected African-Americans, for better or worse...
 [Burnett]'s asking us to think about the generation gap, Christian faith versus backwoods mysticism, the grip of the past versus the pull of the present, African-American yearning for financial prosperity versus our sense of altruism & duty and complications within both sides of each coin."

-Roger Ebert, gave it 2.5 out of 4 stars, and called it "too long" saying that "There are some good things in this movie, and too much time in between them".
-Entertainment Weekly's Owen Glieberman called it "too ambitious" and said it "never finds a mood".
+Roger Ebert gave it 2.5 out of 4 stars, and called it "too long" saying that "There are some good things in this movie, and too much time in between them".
+Entertainment Weekly's Owen Gleiberman called it "too ambitious" and said it "never finds a mood".